Northampton 1, City 3

 That flashed before the eyes when Northampton cut the deficit just seven minutes after the restart.

-Corners were a constant menace – with Matt Duke looking unconvincing against his recent loan club – and City failed to clear the first one of the second half, allowing Carlisle to stab home from close in.
+Corners were a constant menace – with Matt Duke looking unconvincing against his recent loan club – and City failed to clear the first one of the second half, allowing Carlisle to stab home from

 But if the centre half thought his afternoon was taking a welcome turn for the better, Wells needed only 40 seconds to cut him back down with another perfectly-placed shot.